ivanitlearning/AWS-Associate-Courses/README.md

 If a snapshot is made of an encrypted EBS volume, the same data encryption key is used for that snapshot.
 Anything made from this snapshot is also encrypted in the same way.

 Every time you create a new EBS volume from scratch, it creates a new data encryption key.

+When you create an encrypted EBS volume and attach it to a supported instance type, the following types of data [are encrypted](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html):

+- Data at rest inside the volume
+- All data moving between the volume and the instance
+- All snapshots created from the volume
+- All volumes created from those snapshots

 ##### 1.6.8.3.1.
 EBS Encryption Exam Power Up